Areej20025/Beauty_Salons/README.md

-# Salon Management System
+# Beauty Salons

 ## Introduction
-The Salon Management System is designed to streamline the management of salons, customers, and reservations.
-This system enables customers to register, view, and book salon services, while salon owners can manage their services and reservations.
-Administrators oversee the entire system to ensure smooth operations.
+Beauty Salons  is an online platform designed to connect customers with salons.
+Salon owners can register, showcase their services, and manage reservations, while customers can browse salons, view services, and book appointments.Administrators oversee the entire system to ensure smooth operations.

 ## Features
 •	Customer Management: Register, view, and book salon services.